The Bankrate promise

-An at-fault claim is one that is considered in your control, like hitting another driver while changing lanes on the highway or rear ending them at a red light.
+An at-fault claim is one that is considered in your control, like hitting another driver while changing lanes on the highway or rear-ending them at a red light.
 These claims are most often paid out under liability bodily injury and property damage for the other party and collision if your car is damaged and needs to be repaired.

 In contrast, a not-at-fault claim is one that you likely could not control, like when your car is stolen or vandalized, or a hailstorm causes body damage.
 Whether a claim is determined to be at-fault or not-at-fault changes how your car insurance rates are impacted and could affect your coverage qualification.
-When comparing the national average cost of full coverage car insurance before and after an at-fault accident, the average increase is 44% of your before accident annual premium.

 Do collision claims increase your premium?

 With comprehensive claims, you may or may not be in the car when the damage occurs.
 Comprehensive claims are typically not within your control, and even if the insurer has to pay the claim, it is usually paying just comprehensive coverage to fix your car, and not for another party.
-For these reasons, your premiums increase more when a collision claim is filed than when a comprehensive claim is filed, especially with multiple claims in your recent history.
+For these reasons, your premiums generally increase by more when a collision claim is filed than when a comprehensive claim is filed, especially with multiple claims in your recent history.

 Average annual premiums for drivers with an at-fault accident by carrier

-The rates you pay for car insurance vary by insurance carrier, and so does the amount you will pay after an at-fault accident.
+The rates you pay for car insurance tend to vary by insurance carrier, and so does the amount you will pay after an at-fault accident.
 The table below shows the average car insurance increase after an at-fault accident by the insurance companies with the largest market share in the nation.